mdelsole/brain-nexus/computational-neuroscience/Motor/index.markdown

 When an error occurs, it is associated with the inputs that happened about 100 ms earlier.
 Importantly, the purkinje cells try to anticipate the error before it happens, and so the pattern that gets corrected "100 ms prior" is the one happening in the present.
 The purkinje cells try to anticipate an error, then correct the error before it happens using the error signals.

-There's a motor plan of what we want the system to end up in produced by the cortex, a target for the overall muscle position we're trying the achieve.
+There's a motor plan of 'what we want the system to end up in' produced by the cortex, a target for the overall muscle position we're trying the achieve.
 The details are tuned and shaped by the cerebellum, while the plan is maintained by the cortex.

 Each granule cell becomes tuned to a particular random muscle state represented by the cortex.